g3r4n/arcgispack/README.md

 # Why ?

-Using the @arcgis/webpack-plugin is for very advance GIS developper.
-You need to do the following tradeoff :
+@arcgis/webpack-plugin got the following tradeoff :

-- No hot-reloading using Webpack
+- you can't use creaste-react-app or other tool without changing the underling configuration
-- you can't use another bundler tool expect webpack
+- you can't use another bundler tool other than webpack
 - you have to deal and understand webpack config
-- you can't use creaste-react-app or other tool without changing the underling configuration
+- No hot-reloading using Webpack

 Using this tool to bundle the API let you build the application as you want without tradeoff.